The following Strategic funding programmes address our goal of making sure the arts and culture we develop is accessible to audiences across England.

 The current fund has invested £37 million over three years in 21 action research partnerships in places of very low engagement.
 This investment aims to encourage long-term collaborations across the cultural, public and private sector.
 It aims to empower them to experiment with new and radically different approaches and to develop inspiring, sustainable arts programmes that will engage audiences in those communities.

-Funding was earmarked against areas of greatest need, with just over 50% of the money being invested in the North and around 5% in London.
+Funding was earmarked against areas of greatest need, with just over 50 per cent of the money being invested in the North and around 5 per cent in London.
 We will continue to ensure that this fund makes a significant impact outside of London by establishing appropriate criteria.